Blosc/blogsite/posts/caterva-slicing-perf.rst

 --------------------------------------------

 So as to see how the double partitioning performs with respect to a traditional single partition schema, we are going to compare the ability to extract multidimensional slices from compressed data of Caterva, HDF5 and Zarr.
 The examples below consist on extracting some hyper-planes from chunked arrays with different properties and seeing how Caterva performs compared with traditional libraries.

+**Note:** So as to better compare apples with apples, all the benchmarks below have been run using Blosc (with LZ4 as the internal codec) as the compressor by default, with the shuffle filter.
+Even if Caterva uses the newest C-Blosc2 compressor, and HDF5 and Zarr uses its C-Blosc(1) antecessor, the performance of both libraries are very similar.
+Also, for easier interactivity, we have used the libraries via Python wrappers (`python-caterva <https://python-caterva.readthedocs.io/en/latest/>`_, `h5py <http://www.h5py.org>`_, `Zarr <https://zarr.readthedocs.io/en/stable/>`_).

 2-dimensional array